Connect with others who understand.

 Written and medically reviewed by Lisa Booth, RDN

-There’s no single “bladder cancer diet” that works for everyone because your cancer stage, treatment plan, and other health conditions all play a role.
-Working with your oncologist (a doctor who specializes in treating cancer) and a dietitian, you may discover that some foods and drinks can help improve your symptoms while living with bladder cancer.
+There’s no single “bladder cancer diet” that works for everyone with bladder cancer.
+Your cancer stage, treatment plan, and other health conditions all play a role in deciding on a diet that might be right for you.
+Working with your oncologist (a doctor who specializes in treating cancer) and a dietitian, you may discover that some foods and drinks can help improve your symptoms and overall health while living with bladder cancer.

-While diet alone can’t prevent or cure bladder cancer, specific foods or eating plans may improve your health and help ensure your body gets the nutrients it needs.
-Bladder cancer treatments, such as surgery, chemotherapy, radiation, and immunotherapy, often affect the body’s ability to tolerate and process food.
-So keep in mind that while these foods are generally suggested to be helpful for bladder cancer, it’s all about your response to them and what your healthcare team recommends.
+Although diet alone can’t prevent or cure bladder cancer, specific foods or eating plans may improve your health and help ensure your body gets the nutrients it needs.
+Bladder cancer treatments, like surgery, chemotherapy, radiation, and immunotherapy, can make it harder for your body to handle and digest food.
+Although these foods may help people with bladder cancer, what matters most is how your body reacts to them and what your healthcare team recommends.

 1. Antioxidant-Rich Fruits and Vegetables

-However, the American Cancer Society states that while some research has suggested that eating more fruits and vegetables can help protect against bladder cancer, other studies have not found these results.
-This finding likely depends on a person’s specific health condition and other lifestyle factors.
+According to The American Cancer Society, some research suggests that eating more fruits and vegetables can help protect against bladder cancer, but other studies have not found these results.
+These mixed results may reflect differences in individual health conditions and lifestyle factors.
 However, when it comes to health in general, including cancer prevention, eating fruits and vegetables can be important for overall well-being.

 Chemotherapy affects your immune system and its ability to fight off infections.
 To decrease your chance of foodborne illness while undergoing chemotherapy, the American Cancer Society recommends that you: